CenturyLinkCloud/PublicKB/Marketplace/Providers/software-as-a-service-saas-api.md

 *The endpoint for the* ```/saas-usage/``` *is not published in this article for security reasons.
 Your organization will be provided documentation for the endpoint & expected JSON payload during onboarding*

+##### Dependencies

+To build out the APIs, the SKUs must be created.
+The process for SKU creation is as follows:
+*	Provider submits pricing information to Marketplace team representative.
+*	Marketplace team representative formats the SKUs and submits them to the CenturyLink Platform billing team to create the SKUs in staging.
+*	Once created the Marketplace team representative will assign the SKUs to the providers ALIAS & associated products in the Provider Portal.
+* Provider can then use the SKUs to build out the API calls.

 ##### Deploy Software or Services

 The CenturyLink Cloud Marketplace will provide the user interface & collect the information that is required to deploy the software or services to an account on your platform.
 However, we do not collect Private Card Information (PCI) on your behalf.